-If you’ve read about me, you will know my Mother died, almost four years ago (she was only 51).
+My Mother died when she was only 51.
 Sometimes it feels like yesterday and sometimes it feels like forever ago.
-Just last night, right before I went to sleep, I felt a sudden pain in my chest and a familiar panic: Mum’s not here anymore; I won’t see her in this life again.
+Just last night, right before I went to sleep, I felt a sudden pain in my chest and a familiar panic: Mum is not here anymore; I won’t see her in this life again.
 It happens to me sometimes like that.
 Although, I always have this indescribable ache, sometimes the pain hits me like a tonne of bricks and it’s hard to breathe.
 When this happens, I think about some of the things my Mum taught me; she taught me to be careful with the words I spoke.
-I think this verse it the Bible sums up the damage words can do:
+I think this verse sums up the damage words can do:

 “It takes strong winds to move a large sailing ship, but the captain uses only a small rudder to make it go in any direction.
 Our tongues are small too, and yet they brag about big things.
 It takes only a spark to start a forest fire!
 The tongue is like a spark.”
 James 3: 4-6b.

-My Mother taught me to be careful with what came out of my mouth by giving me strategies to put into practice (she was a proactive Mum).
-I don’t always get it right though; I’ve hurt others with my words many times, unintentionally or otherwise.
+My Mother taught me to be careful with what came out of my mouth by giving me strategies to put into practice.
+I don’t always get it right though.
+I’ve hurt others with my words many times, unintentionally or otherwise.
 As I seek to be a positive example for my children and in-turn, teach them to use self-control over their words, I am passing on my Mother’s wisdom.
 It goes like this:

 The idea is to put your words through these three gates before you speak: Is it kind?
 Is it necessary?
 Is it true?

 This gate can be tricky.
-You see, sometimes kindness is not always niceness.
+You see, sometimes kindness is not always niceness and niceness isn’t always kindness.
 Kindness can mean these things: helpful, agreeable, merciful, considerate and compassionate.
 I think the word that represents this gate is — helpful.
 Are the words going to be helpful to the person hearing them?
+Will it build them up?
+Is it constructive?
 There are times when helpful words are hard to hear.

 Necessity arises from an essential need.
 Does the person need to hear what you have to say?
 Is it essential?